AleGorit/Excel-Road-Acident-data-analysis/README.md

 ## 🎯 Objectives

 * Clean the raw data to make it ready for analysis.
-* Used pivot tables to analyze road accident data to identify trends and patterns.
+* Use pivot tables to analyze road accident data to identify trends and patterns.
 * Visualize key metrics such as total casualties, accident severity, and monthly trends.
 * Provide a user-friendly dashboard for stakeholders to interact with the data.